-- Good news: Sonos bundles an HDMI cable and an HDMI-to-optical cable adaptor in the box.
+- Good news: Sonos bundles an HDMI cable and an HDMI-to-optical cable adapter in the box.
 So you can connect your TV's optical digital audio output to the Beam.

-- Semibad news: If you use the adaptor, the Beam cannot turn the TV on and off or control switching.
+- Semi-bad news: If you use the adapter, the Beam cannot turn the TV on and off or control switching.

 The Sonos comes with a night mode to reduce the impact of explosions when you don't want to disturb the neighbors, in addition to a voice-enhancement feature.
 Unlike the Polk Command Bar, the Sonos does not offer a music mode -- everything is "wide."